Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

-These are changes or adaptations that may be made to a practice, criteria, provision or workplace for people with disabilities, a pregnant workers or someone undergoing gender reassignment to assist them at work or in relation to the use of services where they may otherwise be at a disadvantage.
+These are changes or adaptations that may be made to practices, criteria, provisions or a workplace for people with disabilities, pregnant workers or those undergoing gender reassignment to assist them at work or in relation to the use of services where they may otherwise be at a disadvantage.
 Companies and service providers have a duty to make reasonable adjustments.
-Examples include the provision of auxiliary aids, changes or adaptations to building access, providing leaflets in different formats (eg Braille, large print), or extending the time allowed to complete a written examination.
+Examples include the provision of auxiliary aids, changes or adaptations to building access, providing leaflets in different formats (e.g. Braille, large print), or extending the time allowed to complete a written examination.

 This is a person whose application for asylum under the United Nations Convention on the Status of Refugees 1951 has been granted.
 Refugees in the UK are initially granted five years' leave to remain and must apply for further leave after this time.
 See also Asylum Seeker.